itvikasverma/mcp-agent/README.md

-# Repay MCP — Qdrant + LangGraph RAG Stack
+# MCP — Qdrant + LangGraph RAG Stack

 A small RAG stack that ingests documents into Qdrant, exposes FastAPI endpoints, and provides a modern web chat UI with MCP tools.
 Sessions are in-memory (fast, resets on restart).